-The Sustainable Agriculture program is designed for new and beginner farmers seeking an intensive, applied learning experience in sustainable, ecological or natural farming methods.
+The Sustainable Agriculture program is designed for new farmers seeking an intensive, applied learning experience in sustainable, ecological or natural farming methods.

 Throughout the Sustainable Agriculture program you will:

 Learn from experienced farmers and practitioners in class, on farm field days, and during panel discussions.
 Develop your own business case and farm plan.
 Focus on the principles and practices of sustainable agriculture and small farm operations and viability.
 Enjoy a highly interactive learning environment.

 Farming practices in the program are based on the principles of environmental stewardship, farmer profitability, social responsibility and community health.

 The 16-week, on-farm, co-op experience over the summer creates opportunities for specialization.
 Previous co-ops have included national and international farm locations as well as work with urban food advocacy groups and farmers.